WSU-4110/Spicify/README.md

 ### Contributors

-We had a team of four students contributing on this project.
+We had a team of three students contributing on this project.
 Gianna Marchetti, Travis Preston and Shubham Tiwari.